 I covered "Don't mess with the dress!" a few years ago.
 My annoyance with fashion as girl power is why the DVD was in the back of the cabinet.
 But between Christmas break, the week of rain, and the flu that kept them home, I folded when they pulled out this movie.
 They like the sword fighting and this time that is what caught my attention.

-Even in fairy tales for 4 year olds, the bad guys know the necessity of an unarmed venue.
+But besides all of that, what caught my attention was that even in PC fairy tales for 4 year olds, the bad guys know the necessity of an unarmed venue.
 And when a power hungry tyrant makes a move, the good guys need more options than just begging for favor, or mercy.

 So why hasn't Barbie faced a backlash for metaphorical support of the 2nd Amendment?
 Because the metaphor, guns to swords, allows the makers to hide the real world implications that we don't want to think about, like effective self defense with weapons.
 The Barbie shows are only supposed to make little girls dream of girl power and rescuing the guy.
 It's the attitude that matters, not actual results.
 (See also, Head Start, green "technologies," the welfare state, childhood obesity initiatives...)